Skip to content

 EDTA final rinse

-After shaping is complete, irrigate with 17% EDTA for 60 seconds to remove the smear layer and open dentinal tubules.
+After shaping is complete, irrigate with 17% EDTA for approximately 1 minute (2024 Expert Consensus); some protocols suggest up to 2–3 minutes for thicker smear layers.
+Removes the smear layer and opens dentinal tubules.

 4